riyadhoot26/shadowfox/README.md

     java Task_Level_Advanced\RealTimeChatApplicationWithJavaSocketProgramming\Chatting Application\src\chatting\application\Client
     ```

-- To run the Inventory Management System, navigate to the inventory management directory and compile the Java files:
-    ```bash
-    javac InventoryManagementSystem.java
-    ```
-  Run the application:
-    ```bash
-    java InventoryManagementSystem
-    ```
 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.